GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/game-zones.md

 ### Set Aside/No Zone

-- Cards set aside are out-of-play and not in any zone
+- When a card is set aside, it is considered to be out-of-play and not located in any zone
-- [Token](/docs/card-types/#token) cards begin set aside and enter play through abilities
+- Token cards begin the game set aside, and are put into play by certain abilities.
+When a token leaves play, it is set aside again.

 For more detailed information on card interactions within and between zones, refer to the [Glossary](/docs/glossary/) and other sections of the comprehensive rules.